 Veterans who have suffered from heat injuries during military service may be more susceptible to heat and more serious heat injuries in the future.

-If you are concerned about health problems associated with heat injuries during military service, talk to your health care provider or local VA Environmental Health Coordinator.
+If you are concerned about health problems associated with heat injuries during military service, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.